Check anchored jug lines daily; ensure the anchor is secure

 Keeping track of your unanchored jug lines reduces catfish waste and jug-line litter.
 Unanchored jug lines in streams must be personally attended at all times.
 Unanchored jug lines in lakes must be personally attended at least once per hour.
-Anglers who cannot personally attend their jug lines can still enjoy jug fishing by using anchors.
 Personally attended means that the angler whose name is labeled on the jug line:

 - Is in visual sight of and close proximity to the jug line